 Instead of discussing the data in an executive team meeting this time, you bring up the results in a private 1-on-1 meeting.
 You come prepared to have a difficult conversation and break things down again for your CEO: your corporate team is miserable while your warehouse team is happy and engaged, even though every employee in your HQ office has more power, recognition, and autonomy than most warehouse employees.
 You suggest that there’s a more significant cultural issue at play here that must get addressed.
 Otherwise, employees will burn out or leave the company.

 After some reassurance, your CEO understands that this cultural issue is not a reflection of his efforts and agrees a larger change needs to be made.

 No matter the situation, HR teams have one thing they can always depend on: data.

-Employee engagement surveys are a powerful tool to have in your HR arsenal when you’re preparing for a political battle.
+Employee engagement surveys are a powerful tool in your HR arsenal when preparing for a political battle.
 Not only do they give you a general pulse on the health of your workplace, but they also let you isolate office, department, and team trends that can help you have more persuasive conversations.